Routes to turbulence in Taylor-Couette flow: Subcritical route to turbulence

 \subsection{Transient turbulence: stochastic decay of turbulent spots}

-The experiments reported by Mallock \cite{Mallock1896}, Taylor \cite{Taylor1936a} and Coles \cite{Coles1965} demonstrated that, once triggered, turbulent episodes can last almost indefinitely or relaminarise after irregular intervals.
-This essentially implies that the lower boundary discussed in the previous section depends on the observation time and on the experimental realisation.
-This explains in part the scatter in Fig.~\ref{fig:subcrit}.
+The experiments reported by Mallock~\cite{Mallock1896}, Taylor~\cite{Taylor1936a} and Coles~\cite{Coles1965} demonstrated that, once triggered, turbulent episodes can last almost indefinitely or relaminarise after irregular intervals.
+This essentially implies that the lower boundary discussed in the previous section depends on the observation time and on the experimental realisation, \mod{which in part explains the scatter in Fig.~\ref{fig:subcrit}}.
+The first systematic study of the stochastic nature of turbulence decay in \TCF was performed in 2010 by Borrero-Echeverry \etal~\cite{borrero2010transient}.
+They investigated a system driven by pure outer cylinder rotation ($\Rei=\num{0}$) and repeated the experiments up to \num{1200} times for every \Reo in order to statistically characterise the duration of turbulent episodes.
+Their flow visualisations indicated that turbulence collapses suddenly and without warning.
+The duration (or lifetime) $t_{\text{turb}}$ of turbulence at $\Reo=\num{8106}$ in each experimental run is shown in Fig.~\ref{fig:lifetimes}(a).